-If you chew a starchy food such as a soda cracker for a couple of minutes, you may notice that it starts to taste slightly sweet.
+Q: If you chew a starchy food such as a soda cracker for a couple of minutes, you may notice that it starts to taste slightly sweet.
 Why does this happen?

-The starches in the cracker start to break down to sugars with the help of the enzyme amylase.
+A: The starches in the cracker start to break down to sugars with the help of the enzyme amylase.
 Try this yourself and see if you can taste the reaction.

-A catalyst is a substance that increases the rate of a chemical reaction.
+- A catalyst is a substance that increases the rate of a chemical reaction.

-A catalyst provides an alternate pathway for the reaction that has a lower activation energy.
+- A catalyst provides an alternate pathway for the reaction that has a lower activation energy.
 When activation energy is lower, more reactant particles have enough energy to react, so the reaction occurs faster.

-Chemical reactions constantly occur inside living things, and many of them require catalysts to occur quickly enough to support life.
+- Chemical reactions constantly occur inside living things, and many of them require catalysts to occur quickly enough to support life.
 Catalysts in living things are called enzymes.

-At the following URL, watch the video showing a chemical reaction both with and without a catalyst.
+Watch the video showing a chemical reaction both with and without a catalyst.
 Then answer the questions below.

-Write the chemical equation for the reaction that is demonstrated in the video.
+- Write the chemical equation for the reaction that is demonstrated in the video.

-What chemical is used to catalyze the reaction?
+- What chemical is used to catalyze the reaction?

-Describe two observations that provide evidence that the reaction has occurred after the addition of the catalyst.
+- Describe two observations that provide evidence that the reaction has occurred after the addition of the catalyst.